 Would it be best to just set traps, and wait for the bears to walk into them, then kill them off, or just run towards them and bash their heads off with the first weapon you get?
 Scare or bash?
 For me, mixing it a bit makes it funnier and less repetitive.
 Some challenges are quite challenging to get through – for me, the hardest ones is “don’t get hurt”, which basically means you can’t let the other bears hit you – you fail the challenge the second you get hurt, even if you get caught in one of your own traps.

 I haven’t had the opportunity to play online (too few players with the game online) but as I can see from the different modes, there’s some opportunities to have a few good hours.

 Online modes in Naughty Bear

-- Golden Oozy: Find the golden machinegun and score points by using it by killing your opponents.
+Golden Oozy: Find the golden machinegun and score points by killing your opponents.
 Don’t lose it!

-- Assault: Teamgame, destroy the opposing teams unistatue and defend your own – the game is going on for two minutes, the team with most round wins.
+Assault: Teamgame, destroy the opposing teams unistatue and defend your own – the game is going on for two minutes, the team with the best standing statue wins.

 But really, Naughty Bear doesn’t need those multiplayer modes, it feels like the developer just made them, because it’s mainstream to include online multiplayer these days.